usr-wwelsh/block_current/README.md

-# IMPULSE // Block Current
+# BLOCK CURRENT

 ![Version](https://img.shields.io/badge/version-1.0.0-green.svg) ![License](https://img.shields.io/badge/license-MIT-blue.svg) ![Status](https://img.shields.io/badge/status-active-success.svg) ![Offline](https://img.shields.io/badge/offline-first-orange)

-**IMPULSE** is a decentralized, offline-first hyper-local radar for community resource sharing.
+**BLOCK CURRENT** is a decentralized, offline-first hyper-local radar for community resource sharing.
 It operates on a mesh network principle, allowing users to "drop" pulses (safety alerts, resources, joy events) that are broadcast via BLE and synchronized opportunistically to global relays.

 ![Demo](demo.png)

 ## The Philosophy
 In a post-control world, connectivity should not be a privilege.
-IMPULSE allows communities to coordinate, share food/water locations, and signal safety without relying on central internet providers or corporate datastores.
+BLOCK CURRENT allows communities to coordinate, share food/water locations, and signal safety without relying on central internet providers or corporate datastores.

 **"Be the Mule."** Your device bridges the air-gap for others.